zhehaowang/ndnfit/README.md

 NDNFit Android application based on professor Jung's work.

-Did not clone as I don't have access to the original work on BitBucket...
+Did not fork as I don't have access to the original work on BitBucket...

 Changes include:
 * Fix crash on Stop because of 0 point recorded